feluxe/very-hungry-pi/README.md

  You should also keep in mind that the more frequently *vhpi* is run by your cronjob, the higher is the chance you get a new backup.
 E.g. if you use a cronjob that only starts every 24 hours, chances are high that you won't get a backup for several days in a row, because your client machines might be offline at the particular time your cronjob fires.
 So even if your smallest snapshot is supposed to happen daily, you should consider making the cronjob run *vhpi* each hour or so.
 That way chances are higher that you get a daily backup. <br>
  **TL;DR** Run it hourly.

 You can also add multiple cronjobs that execute *vhpi* in different intervals for different users.
-Thou, In most cases it would be enough to run *vhpi* hourly by root.

 After you added the cronjob, you should restart your Pi or restart the crontab like this: